PeptideFox

 • Weeks 8–12+: Firmer feel, better "snap," mature scar changes (flatter, paler, softer)

-These are directional, not guarantees.
-Results assume reasonable nutrition, sleep, and avoiding constant new irritation.
+These are directional, not guarantees, and they track with reasonable nutrition, sleep, and the absence of constant new irritation.

-• Better structure: Firmer feel and more "snap" in lax or crepey areas
+• Structure: Firmer feel and more "snap" in lax or crepey areas

-• Smoother texture: Gradual softening of fine lines and roughness
+• Texture: Gradual softening of fine lines and roughness

-• Scar improvement: Raised or discolored scars flatten and blend over time
+• Scar: Raised or discolored scars flatten and blend over time

-• Calmer skin: Lower reactivity, less prolonged redness after procedures
+• Reactivity: Lower reactivity, less prolonged redness after procedures

-• Durable results: Procedures like microneedling "hold" better when matrix remodels cleanly
+• Durability: Procedures like microneedling "hold" better when the matrix remodels cleanly

 Injectable vs Topical